slaughtr/cruddy-ng/README.md

 It is intended to gather all CRUD/Firebase related functionality for Angular 2 into a barebones project, for easy reference.

+I will also include many-to-many and one-to-many relationships in Firebase.
+This was easy in Ember, but does not seem as easy in Angular.

 May also feature CSS grid layout functionality and Firebase/Google auth.

 ## Development server